-Born in Essex UK in 1973, growing up in Billercay, Hullbridge and Rayleigh, second son to a loving mother and father, I had a childhood full of love and parents who only wanted the best for myself and my older brother.
+Born in Essex UK in 1973, second son to a loving mother and father, I had a childhood full of love and parents who only wanted the best for myself and my older brother.
 Even if as I grew older, full of angst and anger in my teenage years and early 20's, it was not as obvious to me then, as it is now.

 I remember him reading from novels.
 He would put emotion into what he was reading to the class.
 If the character cried, he cried, if they were angry and shouting, so would he.
 To the majority of the class, this was ammunition to be able to make fun of him.
 To me however, brought the stories and characters to life.

 My love of writing and stories carried on into tertiary education.
 Again, another English teacher who encouraged me, had an imagination when it came to setting work.
 He continued to feed my creative spark.

 There were two pieces of work, which I remember to this day, that I could not wait to get home and write.
 One of the books we read was Brighton Rock by Graham Greene.
 I was fascinated by this story, the way with which the story twisted and turned.
 How the characters interacted.
 Our assignment was to write our own final chapter of the book.
 This to me, was like handing me the keys to a sweet factory!
 Or Candy factory to my American friends!

 The other assignment stiring fond memories was writing a diary entry by Robin Hood about his love for Maid Marion after she was taken away from him.

 I'll let you into a little secret.
 At the time of this assignment, I had just split from a girl at college who I rather liked, a lot!
 My feelings towards her and our split came out like a waterfall, except using Robin as a cover!

 I remember being mortified in class the following week when my teacher, who thought my work was so heartfelt, and had captured the mood of Robin' feelings towards Marion, decided it wise to read it out to the class.
 I did however get an A for my efforts!